JMBoy01/MangaDownloader/README.md

 ## How to use

 Always run the ui file to properly start the program!
+Download the chromium zip by clicking on this link: https://download-chromium.appspot.com/dl/Win_x64?type=snapshots Unpack the "chrome-win" folder in the same folder as the python files are located.

 ### Downloading a single manga chapter